ServerHubOrg/serverhub-mvc/README.md

 Currently, ServerHub support custom routing, view binding and controller registering.

-Here is how the example workspace directory looks like (you can use `serverhub-cli init . -d` with serverhub-cli to get such a demo.)
+Here is how the example workspace directory looks like (you can use `serverhub-cli init . -d` with serverhub-cli to get such a demo)

 ```plain
 demo_directory/